GoogleCloudPlatform/puppet-google-compute/README.md

     the instance is assigned a new internal IP address, either by Compute Engine or by you.
 External IP addresses can be either ephemeral or static.
+* [`gcompute_backend_bucket`][]:
+    Backend buckets allow you to use Google Cloud Storage buckets with HTTP(S)
+    load balancing.
+    An HTTP(S) load balancing can direct traffic to specified URLs to a backend bucket rather than a backend service.
+It can send requests for static content to a Cloud Storage bucket and requests for dynamic content
+    a virtual machine instance.
 * [`gcompute_disk_type`][]:
     Represents a DiskType resource.
 A DiskType resource represents the type of disk to use, such as a pd-ssd or pd-standard.
 To reference a disk